madjava/fpamodel/README.md

 # Project Title
-FullPiture Concept Map
+FullPicture Concept Map
 ## Description
-Visual representaion of the FUllPicture data models in a Concept Map to show how Model link via ROLEs.
+Visual representaion of the FullPicture data models in a Concept Map to show how Models link via ROLEs.
 ## Getting Started
 JavaScript capable browser, internet connection and Python installed on the local machine
 ### Installing